Jeremy Messersmith: Reluctant Graveyard

+Appearances

 Messersmith has opened for President Barack Obama and Vice President Joe Biden on separate occasions.

 In the fall of 2012, Messersmith embarked on a "Supper Club Tour" in which he combined Pot Luck Dinners with Living Room Shows, selling out shows across the country.
 In 2013, he signed with Glassnote Records for his forthcoming release, Heart Murmurs, which was released in February 2014.
 He also toured extensively, playing with Tom O'Dell, Daughter, BOY, and Brett Dennen.
 The lead track from the album, "Tourniquet", was featured on The Current, WXPN, NPR's Here & Now, and Time magazine, where Messersmith was named one of 14 artists to look out for in 2014.

 In 2014, Messersmith appeared on the radio variety show Wits alongside comedian Maria Bamford and host John Moe at the College of St. Benedict in St. Joseph, Minnesota.

+11 Obscenely Optimistic Songs For Ukulele

 In 2017, he released a digital-only songbook, 11 Obscenely Optimistic Songs For Ukulele: A Micro-Folk Record For The 21st Century And Beyond, which could be downloaded for free from his website.
 Of the release of his own versions of the songs, he wrote, "The audio will be released in mid April.
 I just wanted people to experience the songs with their own voices first."

+Purple Hearts

 In early 2018, Messersmith released "Purple Hearts", the first single from his fifth full-length studio album, Late Stage Capitalism.
 In a press release, he elaborated on the song's narrative, calling it "two people on opposite sides of a cultural divide, who are experiencing the loneliness and disconnection of modern society in the form of the worst first date of all time.
 For a pop tune, that concept is a giant bummer.
 So I went full Bacharach to lift the lyrics above the dread, and coated the song with a generous layer of 1960s orchestral schmaltz, which I find irresistibly euphoric.
 So much so that I even dusted off my trumpet from middle school to take a solo during the instrumental break."

+Mixtape for the Milkyway

 In 2020, Messersmith released "Mixtape for the Milkyway", described as "a collection of sad, beautiful songs written and performed by Minneapolis-based recording artist Jeremy Messersmith.
 A celebration of sonic minimalism and introspective non-fiction songwriting, delicately produced by John Mark Nelson, the songs and accompanying ambient videos provide a compelling emotional landscape worth a visit."

+Single "666"

+In 2022, Messersmith released his single "666" described as "psychedelic-rock/southern gothic" that instantly transports listeners into a "Quentin Tarantino universe-style Halloween party."
+The single was released ahead of All Hallow's Eve, Messersmith's inaugural celebration of life, love, and death at the Fitzgerald Theater.